House deposit

 When you find the Lifetime ISA you want, click straight to the provider to apply

-The 25% government bonus (of up to a maximum of £1,000) is paid each tax year until you turn 50.
+The 25% government bonus (up to a maximum of £1,000) is paid each tax year until you turn 50.
 It is paid on a monthly basis.
 Once you’ve reached 50, you can continue to save, but no further bonus will be paid.

 The annual ISA allowance is £20,000 in the current tax year.
 This means that if you have £4,000 in a Lifetime ISA – either in cash, or in stocks-and-shares – you still have a tax-free ISA allowance of £16,000 to use in other types of ISA.

-Your savings are protected in the event your savings or investment provider goes bust - up to £85,000 (per person per banking group) by the Financial Services Compensation Scheme.
+Your savings are protected in the event your savings or investment provider goes bust – up to £120,000 (per person per banking group) by the Financial Services Compensation Scheme.
+Don’t confuse this with losing money on your investments within the LISA though.
+As with all investing their value can go down as well as up.

 You can compare savings accounts using a number of factors.
 These include the interest rates they offer as well as how long the rate will last, the amount you might need to deposit in order to open the account, and how you can access the account.
 Once you’ve decided which account you want, simply click through and you’ll be taken to the provider’s website.